MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ```

 The `New-PSSessionOption` cmdlet creates a session option object that causes the remote end not to
-verify the Certificate Authority, Canonical Name and Revocation Lists while evaluating the incoming
+verify the Certificate Authority, Canonical Name, and Revocation Lists while evaluating the incoming
 HTTPS connection.
-The SessionOption object is saved in the `$so` variable.
+The **SessionOption** object is saved in the `$so` variable.

 > [!NOTE]
 > Disabling these checks is convenient for troubleshooting, but obviously not secure.